Welcome to the Counselor's Office!

 About Counselor Thomas

 Welcome Woodland families and students!
 My name is Justin Thomas, and I am the School Counselor at Woodland Elementary.
 A School Counselor serves students directly and indirectly by providing services to close achievement gaps in academics, social-emotional, and career domains.
 You can learn more about the programs I support by browsing my page, or by contacting me directly.I completed my education at Saint Martin’s University, earning a B.A. degree in Psychology with honors in 2014, and earning my Master of Education (M.Ed.) degree in School Counseling in December 2016.I have been an elementary School Counselor since January 2017, starting my counseling career in Seattle Public Schools.
 I joined the Woodland team in fall 2017.
 I started my educational career as a paraeducator in NTPS, working at Lakes Elementary from 2013-16.
 Please feel free to contact me if you have any questions or concerns.

 Please call or email to schedule an appointment.
 My Office hours are from 9:00 AM — 3:00 PM.

 North Thurston Public Schools employs a team of 11 Mental Health Specialists to serve our students.
-Woodland Elementary has mental health services two days a week, provided by Elizabeth Nelson.
-Referrals are made by contacting either the school counselor or Mrs. Nelson directly.
-If you feel your child is in need of mental health services, please feel free to contact the school counselor or Mrs. Nelson.
+Woodland Elementary has mental health services two days a week, provided by Alina Kohnen.
+Referrals are made by contacting either the school counselor, Mrs. Wilson, or Mrs. Kohnen directly.
+If you feel your child is in need of mental health services, please feel free to contact the school counselor or Mrs. Kohnen.
 If you would like to talk about how you can support your child’s emotional or mental health needs at home, please feel free to contact me.

 Office Hours: M-F 1:30-3:30PM